 Entrepreneurship is a way of approaching problems and needs in innovative ways based on a deep and rich understanding of others.
-In an economy increasing built on small business and freelance work, you’ll cultivate the wisdom, skills, and confidence to succeed in organizations of any scale, whether you work as an owner, employee, or independent contractor.
+In an economy increasingly built on small business and freelance work, you’ll cultivate the wisdom, skills, and confidence to succeed in organizations of any scale, whether you work as an owner, employee, or independent contractor.

-The minor in Entrepreneurship pairs well with every major because it equips you to expand your passion into an opportunity.
+The minor in entrepreneurship pairs well with every major because it equips you to expand your passion into an opportunity.
 You want to run a family business?
 You want to help a community address illiteracy?
 You want to create a medical advocacy franchise business?
 You want to be part of an innovation team?
 You want to be a freelance graphic artist?
-A minor in Entrepreneurship will help with all of these and more.
+A minor in entrepreneurship will help with all of these and more.

 Why be an entrepreneur?